Feedback on this page

 The Charity Fraud Line, 08000 232 101,is a 24/7 service operated by Crimestoppers that helps to protect public donations to various charities from being misused.
 Its aim is to take information anonymously from those who have knowledge or a well-grounded suspicion that a member of a charity, be it management, staff or volunteer, may be acting dishonestly and committing fraud

-The Little Book of Big Scams - Third Edition
+The Little Book of Big Scams - Fourth Edition

 This excellent 52 page guide gives advice on how to avoid on-line, mail, door-to-door and telephone scams